jasmeet2000/jasmeet2000/README.md

 - 🌱 I’m currently learning and working on **Big Data analytics** as well as **Software Development**

+- 🤝 If you want to know more about me, visit my [portfolio website](https://jasmeet2000.github.io/Jasmeet-Singh-Saini)

 - 👯 I’m looking to collaborate on [Cluster Analysis](https://github.com/jasmeet2000/cluster_analysis_on_wholesale_customers_data)

 <!--     - 🤝 I’m looking for help with [jas](https://github.com/jasmeet2000/cluster_analysis_on_wholesale_customers_data)    -->